hokiepokedad/PokeAlarmWiki/Facebook-Pages.md

 1. Go to the [Graph API Explorer](https://developers.facebook.com/tools/explorer).
 2. Select the application you want to get the access token for by clicking on the "Graph API Explorer" dropdown near the top right.
 3. Click "Get Token" dropdown and choose "Get User Access Token".
-4. In the pop-up, under the "Events, Groups & Pages" section, check "manage_pages".
+4. In the pop-up, under the "Events, Groups & Pages" section, check "manage_pages" and "publish_pages".
 5. Click "Get Access Token".
 6. Grant access from a Facebook account that has access to manage the target page.
 Note that if this user loses access the final, never-expiring access token will likely stop working.